ksinha49/ai-workloads/README.md

 - `knowledge-base` – ingest text snippets and query them through the retrieval stack
 - `sensitive-info-detection` – PII/PHI detection for text including legal entities
 - `entity-tokenization` – replaces sensitive entities with stable tokens
+- `text-anonymization` – replaces or masks detected entities in text

 Shared dependencies are packaged as layers in `common/layers/`.